Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

-You have chosen to apply to one of the nation's leading optometry schools—alma mater to 13 American Optometric Association Presidents and more than 80 years of graduating the best clinicians in the field.
+You have chosen to apply to one of the nation's leading optometry schools—alma mater to 14 American Optometric Association Presidents with almost 100 years of graduating the best clinicians in the field.
+Congratulations!

-The Admissions Office provides outstanding service throughout the admissions process: prompt and courteous responses to your questions; detailed literature that provides facts—not just fluff.
-We truly are committed to recruiting and retaining the best optometry school applicants.
+The Admissions Office provides outstanding service throughout the admissions process, prompt and courteous responses to your questions, and detailed literature that provides facts—not just fluff.
+We truly are committed to recruiting and retaining the best optometry school applicants in the world.

-Take time to learn about our admissions process and how you can become a stronger applicant.
+Take some time to learn about our admissions process and how you can become a stronger applicant.

 For detailed information on each step of the process, please visit our How to Apply page.

-Additionally, candidates are required to complete all prerequisite courses before enrolling at the school.
-Note that you can apply before all prerequisite courses are completed.
-Those courses simply need to be completed before enrollment.
+Additionally, candidates are required to complete all prerequisite courses before enrolling.
+Note that you can apply before all prerequisite courses are completed; those courses simply need to be completed before enrollment.

-If your prerequisite courses include classes taken online or credits via AP/CLEP courses, we encourage you to contact the Admissions Office to further discuss your course history.
-We do accept specifc online and AP/CLEP courses with official documentation but may recommend or require additional coursework.
+If your prerequisite courses include classes taken online—or credits via AP/CLEP courses—we encourage you to contact the Admissions Office to further discuss your course history.
+We do accept specific online and AP/CLEP courses with official documentation but may recommend or require additional coursework.

-For more information on academic information, prerequisite courses and more, visit below.
+For more information on academic information, prerequisite courses and more, please visit below.

-Prospective SCO students submit applications on a rolling basis during the application cycle, so the importance of providing a detailed, competitive application is critical to be considered for admission to the program.
+Prospective SCO students submit applications on a rolling basis during the application cycle, so it is critical to provide a detailed, competitive application in order to be considered for admission to the program.